-IWL 2023: Riding on belief and club support, Gokulam Kerala conquer Indian football again
+Indian football: Riding on belief and club support, here’s how Gokulam Kerala FC conquered IWL again

 Looking into the crystal ball for 2024

-One thing that Praveen is adamant about is that the AIFF needs to step up and provide the clubs with better support, either through broadcasting deals, more sponsors, and definitely by increasing the prize money.
+One thing that Praveen is adamant about is that the AIFF needed to step up and provide the clubs with better support, either through broadcasting deals, more sponsors, and definitely by increasing the prize money.

+“I don’t understand why a second division league (in men’s football) is given 50 lakhs prize money and the topmost women’s league is given 10 lakhs,” Praveen said.

-Once the home-away system is implemented, Praveen predicts rising costs for IWL clubs which will include hotel and travel charges along with additional investment in training to increase the depth of the squad.
+Once the home-away system is implemented, Praveen predicted rising costs for IWL clubs which will include hotel and travel charges along with additional investment in training to increase the depth of the squad.

 What does AIFF’s ‘Vision 2047’ roadmap look like?

-Praveen believes that increasing the cap on foreign signings will not only improve the quality of the league, but Indian football overall.
+Praveen believed that increasing the cap on foreign signings will not only improve the quality of the league, but Indian football overall.
 “Now with home and away matches coming, at least they should allow signing four foreigners and playing three in the starting 11.
 It’s going to be a four-five month period because we can’t register three foreigners when an injury comes or a card comes up, these difficulties will turn up,” he said.

 As the CEO of a club that has teams in both the I-League and IWL, Praveen is familiar with the trials and tribulations of negotiating with AIFF and the Indian football system in general.
-After all, it was his team that faced the brunt of the Fifa ban on Indian football when they landed in Tashkent, Uzbekistan, last year only to find out that they were not eligible to play for the AFC Women’s Club Championship any more.
+After all, it was his women’s team that faced the brunt of the Fifa ban on Indian football when they landed in Tashkent, Uzbekistan, last year only to find out that they were not eligible to play for the AFC Women’s Club Championship any more.

 Both Praveen and Andrews are ready to put in everything they have to ensure that Gokulam has a chance at redemption for last year.
-But before that, Praveen wants AIFF to have some confidence in themselves when planning changes and improvements to the women’s game.
+But before that, Praveen wanted AIFF to have some confidence in themselves when planning changes and improvements to the women’s game.

 Gokulam’s journey to a third-straight IWL crown was not the easiest one.
 But it was driven by a passionate bunch of players and coaching staff.
 By developing players over the years and playing some of the best football in the country, Gokulam Kerala have shown what they are capable of.